 The accuracy of IQ test scores as direct indicators of future academic and financial success is controversial.
 Indeed, IQ tests vary in competency and don’t always accurately portray the intelligence of an individual.
 However, many experts still find it be a valuable measurement tool.1

 Studies show that breathing polluted air can impair memory and reasoning, reduce academic performance, and even lower intelligence.
 And sure, it’s not hard to imagine that clean air can prevent the lowering of a child’s IQ by avoiding the detrimental effects of breathing air pollution — but can clean air actually increase your child’s IQ?

 Living in a polluted area as a pre-teen and teenager may have long-lasting, detrimental effects on a person’s ability to reason and problem-solve.

 For every 2.5 µg/m³ increase of PM2.5 surrounding teens’ homes, their performance IQ score dropped one point.

-In one study, researchers found that, for every increase of 2.5 micrograms per meter cubed (µg/m³) of fine-particle pollution (PM2.5) surrounding the teens’ homes, their performance IQ score dropped one point.2 It’s important to note that performance IQ measures reasoning and problem-solving abilities, which is a different measurement than verbal IQ, which measures acquired knowledge, verbal reasoning, and attention to verbal materials.3,4
+In one study, researchers found that, for every increase of 2.5 micrograms per meter cubed (µg/m³) of fine-particle pollution (PM2.5) surrounding the teens’ homes, their performance IQ score dropped one point.2 Note that performance IQ measures reasoning and problem-solving abilities — this is a different measurement than verbal IQ, which measures acquired knowledge, verbal reasoning, and attention to verbal materials.3,4

-“Verbal IQ is something you can learn and once you learn, you know that for your lifetime.
+“Verbal IQ is something you can learn, and once you learn, you know that for your lifetime.
 But performance IQ is about your ability to solve new questions, new problems.
 That’s more controlled by your brain function,” said Pan Wang, a statistician based at the University of California, Los

 Air pollution may have adverse effects on brain structure.